 Ph.D., Harvard University

 195 College Avenue, room 201

 On leave, 2013-2014

-19th century Russian literature, especially prose, national and imperial discourses in Russian culture, Russian intellectual history, literature’s connections to history and ideology, journalism and serialization, intertextuality, reception studies, post-colonial theory, theories of the spatial turn, Central European literatures, especially Polish.
+19th century Russian literature, national and imperial discourses in Russian culture, Russian intellectual history, literature’s connections to history and ideology, journalism and serialization, intertextuality, reception studies, post-colonial theory, theories of the spatial turn, travel writing, Central European literatures, especially Polish.

 ACLS Burkhardt Fellowship, in residence at the Princeton Institute for Advanced Study, 2013-2014